shrey-004/ML_with_Graph_Proejct/README.md

 We plan to extend the network into a **heterogeneous graph** of authors and papers, where papers include **Word2Vec embeddings** of their titles and introductions.
 This will allow the model to suggest not only new collaborators but also **relevant papers for an author’s research interests**.

-Further, **hyperparameters** will enable controlling link predictions—such as focusing on **specific subgraphs** (e.g., by region or field) or restricting predictions to localized neighborhoods for more fine-grained recommendations.
+Further, **hyperparameters** will enable controlling link predictions — such as focusing on **specific subgraphs** (e.g., by region or field) or restricting predictions to localized neighborhoods for more fine-grained recommendations.

 ---